homebaseio/homebase-react/docs/0300|Tutorial.md

   // starting data on DB creation to hydrate your components.
   initialData: [
     {
-      todoFilter: {
-        // identity is a special unique attribute for user generated ids
-        // E.g. todoFilters are settings that should be easy to lookup by their identity
-        identity: 'todoFilters',
-        showCompleted: true
-      }
-    }, {
       user: {
-        // Negative numbers can be used as temporary ids in a transaction.
+        // negative numbers can be used as temporary ids in a transaction
-        // Use them to relate multiple entities together at once.
         id: -1,
         name: 'Stella'
       }
     }, {
-      user: {
-        id: -2,
-        name: 'Arpegius'
-      }
-    }, {
       project: {
         id: -3,
-        name: 'Make it'
-      }
-    }, {
-      project: {
-        id: -4,
-        name: 'Do it'
+        name: 'To the stars'
       }
     }, {
       todo: {